justinleetyler/justinleetyler.github.io/catalog.md

 781.66 KLA -- Moving on / Myleene Klass. -- United Kingdom: Universal Classics and Jazz, 2003. -- on 1 external hard drive.

-k332 KLE -- This 4x6 index card has all the financial advice you'll ever need / Klein, Ezra. -- washingtonpost.com, 2013. -- [www](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/09/16/this-4x6-index-card-has-all-the-financial-advice-youll-ever-need/).
+w332 KLE -- This 4x6 index card has all the financial advice you'll ever need / Klein, Ezra. -- washingtonpost.com, 2013. -- [www](http://www.washingtonpost.com/blogs/wonkblog/wp/2013/09/16/this-4x6-index-card-has-all-the-financial-advice-youll-ever-need/).
 > Max your 401(k) or equivalent employee contribution -- Buy inexpensive, well-diversified mutual funds such as Vangard Target 20xx funds. -- Never buy or sell an individual security.
 The person on the other side of the table knowsmroe than you do about this suff. -- Save 20% of your money. -- Pay your credit card balance in full every month -- Maximize tax-advantag savings vehicles like Roth, Sep, and 529 accounts. -- Pay attention to fees.
 Avoid actively managed funds. -- Make financial advisor commit to a fiduciary standard. -- Promote social insurance programs to help people when things go wrong.

-g613 KLI -- 9 frugal ways to treat the common cold / Kling, Michael. -- wisebread, 2012. -- [www].
+613 KLI -- 9 frugal ways to treat the common cold / Kling, Michael. -- wisebread, 2012. -- [www](http://drive.google.com).

-w150 KLO -- The best productivity tricks used by evil dictators / Thorin Klosowski. -- on 1 external hard drive. -- File name: 3209.pdf. -- Also available on the World Wide Web: http://lifehacker.com/5952815/the-best-productivity-tricks-used-by-evil-dictators. -- DBID 3209. -- IN Lifehacker. -- (Oct.
+150 KLO -- The best productivity tricks used by evil dictators / Thorin Klosowski. -- on 1 external hard drive. -- File name: 3209.pdf. -- Also available on the World Wide Web: http://lifehacker.com/5952815/the-best-productivity-tricks-used-by-evil-dictators. -- DBID 3209. -- IN Lifehacker. -- (Oct.
 18, 2012).
 > 1. Force difficult decisions on people when their willpower is weak. -- 2.
 Create a five-year place. -- 3.
 Purge threats to your power. -- 4.
 Embrace your "Cult of Personality" . -- 5.
 Give direct, powerful speeches. -- 6.
 Learn from experiences, not books.

-w158.1 KLO -- The importance of self-awareness, and how to become more self aware / Thorin Klosowski. -- lifhacker.com, 2014. --[www](http://lifehacker.com/the-importance-of-self-awareness-and-how-to-become-mor-1624744518).
+158.1 KLO -- The importance of self-awareness, and how to become more self aware / Thorin Klosowski. -- lifhacker.com, 2014. --[www](http://lifehacker.com/the-importance-of-self-awareness-and-how-to-become-mor-1624744518).
 > Learn to look at yourself objectively -- Write your own manifesto -- Keep a journal -- Perform a self interview. -o

 152 KOH. -- The opposite of hate / Sally Kohn. -- Algonquin Books, 2018. -- [www](https://read.amazon.com/?asin=B075G4W7VF).
 AISN B075G4W7VF.